ancoleman/aws-config-exporter/README.md

 #  - '_listeners' TODO Evaluate How to Filter/Query and populate
 elb_exclusions:
   -
+dependencies:
+  - 'LoadBalancerArn'
 regions:
+  - us-east-2:
+      dev: # Your Environment Examples: [dev, test, nonprod, prod, qa, eng]
+        vpc_ids: # These are the VPC IDs that will be used to filter the describe methods
+          - 'vpcid'
+          - 'vpcid'
+          - 'vpcid'
+        tgw_ids: # These are the TGW IDs that will be used to filter the describe methods
+          - 'your_tgw_id'
+        service_names: # These are the Service Names that will be used to filter the describe methods
+          - 'your_service_name'
+        resource_types: # These are the Resource Types that will be used to filter the describe methods
+          - 'ec2'
+          - 'elbv2'
   - us-west-2:
       dev: # Your Environment Examples: [dev, test, nonprod, prod, qa, eng]
         vpc_ids: